Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 ![ERD Diagram](/diagram/diagram2.png)

-## If the Two tier Project is successfully completed then it should show like this :
+## If the Two tier Project is successfully completed then it should show like this:

 ![ERD Diagram](/diagram/diagram3.png) ![ERD Diagram](/diagram/diagram4.png)